-3. Because Dyslexic Students typically have more difficulty with rote memorization they are at risk for failing to meet Common Core Math Standards.
+3. Because Dyslexic Students typically have more difficulty with rote memorization they are at risk of failing to meet Common Core Math Standards.

 5. Over-emphasis on massed or frequent repetition for rote learning can cause weaker rather than stronger memory for rote facts (forthcoming post, Premium Subscribers).

 Look at a figure from math researchers below.
-As you can see, the math LD group seemed to track closely with word reading (consistent with a high co-occurence of reading and math LD).
-The orange dotted lines are mine.
+As you can see, the math LD group seemed to track closely with word reading (consistent with a high co-occurrence of reading and math LD).

 Rather than having a make-or-break grade standard, teachers, schools, and districts for dyslexic students should see take the long view, work on math fact mastery, but also allow calculator use and math facts tables so that rote retrieval and working memory don’t stand in the way of true math achievement.